samot-gc/musings/papers/Magistral.md

 ## High-Level Summary

--   Introduces Magistral, a reasoning model (Medium and Small)
+-   Introduces Magistral, a reasoning model, with two variants: Medium (~180B–200B) and Small (24B)
 -   Ground-up approach, relying on Minstral models and infrastructure
--   Adjusts and uses GRPO
+-   Adjusts and uses GRPO, providing a detailed description of training methods, good to learn from
--   Detailed description of training methods, good to learn from
+-   Magistral Small (24B) is on Hugging Face: https://huggingface.co/mistralai/Magistral-Small-2506

 ## Methodology

 This section describes the fundamental RL methodology.
 It is based on GRPO, but adapted and adjusted.
+The majority of these adaptations first appeared in [DAPO](https://arxiv.org/abs/2503.14476) a couple of months earlier.

 ### GRPO Adaptation